College Fall: Biography

 The band has spent much of their career touring Australia, the UK and western Europe, either as a duo or four piece.
 Touring has led to critical acclaim in small pockets of the world including Finland, Denmark, the south-west of the United Kingdom and Western Australia.
 The band has been often referenced to artists such as Jimmy Eat World, Death Cab For Cutie and Stars.

 College Fall has received radio airplay in Australia including high rotation of the track "Gravity" syndicated nationwide on Nova FM and on government youth radio network Triple J and on many community radio stations.
 The band's music has also been heard on BBC in the UK and Radio Helsinki in Finland.

 In 2008 College Fall received a $10,000 grant for the release of their album Keep Your Promises (the title of which has since changed to The Curse of Us) from the Department of Culture and Arts of the Government of Western Australia.
 The grant allowed the band to record with renowned Sydney producer Michael Carpenter (Youth Group, The Vines, 78 Saab).

-College Fall has just completed the recording of their sophomore record The Curse of Us which is scheduled for release in 2010.
+College Fall completed the recording of their sophomore record The Curse of Us which is scheduled for release in 2010.

 The band toured Europe again in June and July 2009 with shows including the Sculpture by the Sea cultural exhibition in Aarhus, Denmark at the request of her royal highness Princess Mary.
 They also performed in Finland for the third time, playing in Turku and Helsinki.
 In September that year they toured Japan, including a performance at the Kansai Music Festival.